KarryRen/MgRL-CE/README.md

 ## Data Pre-Process and `torch.Dataset`

 After downloading the datasets following the **Dataset Acquisition**, data preprocessing is needed to get the structured dataset.
-I have released Pre-Process code for datasets, please read them carefully and **follow the guidelines in the comment rather than running the shell command directly !!!** I also released `torch.Dataset` code for datasets.
+I have released Pre-Process code for datasets, please read them carefully and **follow the guidelines in the top comment rather than running the shell command directly !!!** I also released `torch.Dataset` code for datasets.

 - **UCI electricity dataset**.

+  > In order to minimize the interference caused by missing data, this study intercepts the sample data from the original dataset for the three-year period from **2012 to 2014**, and excludes the samples with more than 10 days of missing data in the interval, and finally retains the electricity consumption data of **370 clients**.
+The target task of this paper is to **predict the daily electricity consumption of each clients**, and the dataset is divided into training set, validation set and test set according to the time sequence, which covers 24 months, 6 months and 6 months, respectively.
+The input network is characterized by **five granularity**: 1 day, 12 hours, 4 hours, 1 hour and 15 minutes.

   - The Pre-Process code is in `elect_preprocess.py`, [**HERE**](https://github.com/KarryRen/MgRL-CE/blob/main/datasets/datasets_preprocess/elect_preprocess.py) !
 You can **RUN** it by `python3 elect_preprocess.py`
   - The  `torch.Dataset` code is in `elect_dataset.py`, [**HERE**](https://github.com/KarryRen/MgRL-CE/blob/main/datasets/elect_dataset.py) !

 - **IF_M0 future dataset**.
   - Updating 🔥.

 - **CSI300 stock dataset**.
   - Updating 🔥.